gmt/gmt-refind-overlay/README.md

 gmt-refind-overlay
 ==================

-Portage overlay with the goodies (term perhaps loosely applied) needed to build the rEFInd (U)EFI bootloader
+Portage overlay with ebuilds for whatever the TianoCore EFI software development framework happens to be calling itself this year and rEFInd boot manager.

-Pretty sure some of this code was stolen from alkan6's "gentoo" repo, also found here on github.
-And/or maybe from Gentoo bug #435960...
+Some of this code was inspired by alkan6's "gentoo" repo on github, and from various folks' contributions to Gentoo bug #435960.

-Feel free to blame me when it bricks your motherboard, or, the Tooth Fairy, or Pat Morita or Margaret Thatcher.
-Entirely your choice, so long as you pick only from those four...
+It should be safe to treat the ebuilds as GPLv2.

-Furthermore: only one percieved culprit is allowed at a time.
-But you can always change your mind later.
+Feel free to blame me if it bricks your motherboard or formats your hard-drive; you could also blame the Tooth Fairy, Pat Morita or Margaret Thatcher.
+Entirely your choice, but please choose from only those four potential culprits.

 To add this overlay to a Gentoo system, install layman and run the following command as root: